Meet Amber: Co-Creator, Systems Tinkerer, Cultural Strategist, Community Builder

 Amber’s work spans continents and industries, from social work and education to real estate and entrepreneurship.
 She began her career in Yemen as a preschool teacher, fostering early childhood education in a culturally diverse setting.
 In Dubai, she worked with the ruling family at Al Fajer Properties, leading community outreach initiatives that provided thousands of meals and medical care to marginalized communities.
 She also worked with the Dubai Chamber of Commerce at the Dubai International Arbitration Centre, where she coordinated high-profile events, supported international partnerships, and streamlined operations for the board.
 In the Philippines, she led one of five teams of graduate students from New York University to conduct a comprehensive needs assessment in rural communities, delivering actionable recommendations to local government officials to address food insecurity, water shortages, and intimate partner violence.

-Amber’s expertise extends deeply into direct service and systems-level impact in social work and community advocacy.
+Amber’s expertise extends deeply into direct service and systems-level impact in social work and community advocacy across the lifespan.
 As a Preventive Services Program Supervisor at the Arab American Family Support Center (AAFSC), she provided critical oversight and mentorship to a team of case planners managing high-needs families referred by the Administration for Children’s Services (ACS).
 Under her leadership, her team successfully completed three ACS audits with no compliance issues, a testament to her ability to ensure safety, quality documentation, and meaningful client support.
-Prior to this, she worked as a case planner, conducting home, school, and court visits, providing counseling in Arabic and English, and supporting survivors of domestic violence through crisis intervention, advocacy, and culturally responsive parenting workshops.
-Amber has also contributed to criminal justice reform and behavioral health initiatives, having interned at the Center for Alternative Sentencing and Employment Services (CASES ), where she worked with court-mandated individuals, conducted assessments, and contributed to program redevelopment as part of the alternative to incarceration program.
+Prior to this, she worked as a case planner, conducting home, school, shelter, and court visits, providing counseling in Arabic and English, and supporting survivors of domestic violence through crisis intervention, advocacy, and culturally responsive parenting workshops.
+Amber has also contributed to criminal justice reform and behavioral health initiatives, having interned at the Center for Alternative Sentencing and Employment Services (CASES), where she worked with court-mandated individuals, conducted assessments, and contributed to program redevelopment as part of the alternative to incarceration program.
+Prior to that, she served as a housing advocate for the Partnership for the Homeless, assisting elderly individuals navigating displacement and shelter transitions—work that continues to ground her understanding of trauma, safety, and systemic failure.
 As a clinician, Amber has offered psychotherapy within several private practices, specializing in trauma, identity, and systemic oppression.
 Her ability to create an inclusive and affirming therapeutic space made her a sought-after provider, particularly for clients from historically marginalized communities, including the LGBTQ+ population.

-Raised in Cobble Hill, Brooklyn, as the daughter of Yemeni immigrants, Amber's cultural heritage and international experiences shape her approach to building inclusive systems.
+Born and raised in Cobble Hill, Brooklyn, as the daughter of Yemeni immigrants, Amber's cultural heritage and international experiences shape her approach to building inclusive systems.
 She has traveled to over 16 countries, immersing herself in diverse communities and gaining firsthand insights into global perspectives.
-Whether conducting poverty reduction research in the Philippines, working with preschoolers in Yemen or leading trauma-informed initiatives in New York, she thrives in dynamic, cross-cultural environments where thoughtful solutions drive lasting impact.
+Whether conducting poverty reduction research in the Philippines, working with preschoolers in Yemen, or leading trauma-informed initiatives in New York, she thrives in dynamic, cross-cultural environments where thoughtful solutions drive lasting impact.

 In her downtime, Amber enjoys Pilates, exploring global cuisines, and reflecting on how young learners develop their sense of identity in an evolving world.
 Her life and work are a testament to her belief that connection, creativity, and compassion are the keys to building stronger, more equitable communities.